qwook/SeeYouLaterCalculator/README.md

 All the server does is delivers the client scripts to the browser.
 The server code is practically boilerplate and not very important to the project.

+# Frameworks
+## Client:
+Angular - handles MVC
+BabelJS - allows for usage of latest javascript version
+	it just translates latest javascript version so that older javascript engines can use it.
+Jade - translates to HTML, used for templates and defining the html of buttons and layout

+## Server:
+Browserify - compiles all the clientside scripts into one file Express - framework used to host the website (higher level than nodejs, allows hosting websites with smaller amounts of commands.)
+NodeJS - the engine used to host the website (built on C++/v8 interprets javascript)

+## Development:
+Gulp which is used as like "make"
+	automates commands needed to compile for client and server.

 # Dependencies
 Node.JS and NPM:
 https://nodejs.org/